 Traitor’s Cove is located 26 miles north of Ketchikan and approximately 60-70 minutes (one way) by boat.

-Your Six-Packed Licensed Captain will guide you on a salt water safari through the Tongass Narrows, Clover Passage, and temperate rainforest to Traitor’s Cove, navigating the vessel on a path of scenic sanctuaries, stunning bays and inlets, past a majestic lighthouse, seeking marine and coastal wildlife viewing opportunities along the way.
-Quite often you will be able to observe the captivating behavior of whales breaching and tail-slapping, revere bear trails, and admire salmon streams; and you just might see Bald Eagles feasting on salmon left overs from the bears foraging.
+Your Six-Pack Licensed Captain will guide you on a saltwater safari through the Tongass Narrows, Clover Passage, and temperate rainforest to Traitor’s Cove, navigating the vessel on a path of scenic sanctuaries, stunning bays and inlets, past a majestic lighthouse, seeking marine and coastal wildlife viewing opportunities along the way.
+Quite often you will be able to observe the captivating behavior of whales breaching and tail-slapping, revere bear trails and salmon streams, and marvel at bald eagles feasting on salmon leftovers from the bears foraging.

-At Traitor’s Cove dock, your adventure will continue together on a 1 1/4 mile drive by private car to the Margarite Creek trailhead.
-From here, you will be guided on a short 250 yard walk along a rainforest trail to the bear viewing falls.
+At Traitor’s Cove dock, your adventure will continue together as you drive 1.25 miles by private van to the Margaret Creek trailhead.
+From here, you will continue on a short 250 yard walk along a rainforest trail to the bear viewing falls.

-Your Captain/Guide is well equipped and very familiar with travel in bear country, as well as knowledgable about local flora, fauna, and wildlife that inhabitat the rainforest.
+Your Captain/Guide is well equipped and very familiar with travel in bear country, as well as knowledgeable about local flora, fauna, and wildlife that inhabit the rainforest.